Compiletest

 If any of the commands above fail, then the test fails.

-The header commands for pretty-printing tests are:
+The directives for pretty-printing tests are:

 pretty-mode